-Prior to joining the NWHN, Sarah worked for Congress from 2005 to 2015, including serving as the Washington Director to Congresswoman Niki Tsongas (D-MA) from 2010 to 2015.
-Her experience includes work on the Affordable Care Act, Medicaid, Medicare, reproductive health and justice, and the relationship of banking and tax policy on income inequality, among other areas.
-She has bachelor’s degrees in political science and history from Arizona State University and a graduate degree in foreign policy from George Washington University.
+Prior to joining the NWHN, Sarah worked for Congress from 2005 to 2015, including serving as the Washington Director to Congresswoman Niki Tsongas (D-MA) for five years, where she directed the Member’s legislative agenda and supervised her DC-based staff of eight.
+Over the course of her career, Sarah has staffed every issue area that comes before the federal government, with in-depth knowledge of health policy, tax policy, financial services and banking, consumer protection, and the federal budget.
+Her experience includes work on the Affordable Care Act, Medicaid, Medicare, reproductive health, and the impact of banking and tax policy on income inequality, among other areas.
+Her legislative accomplishments include provisions enacted into law in the Dodd-Frank Wall Street Reform and Consumer Protection Act, Small Business Innovation Research reauthorization, and multiple National Defense Authorizations.
+She has a Bachelor of Science degree in political science and a Bachelor of Arts degree in history from Arizona State University and a Master of Arts degree in foreign policy from George Washington University.

 Susan K. Flinn